 Over-the-counter treatment options are available for cold sores, but did you know that several essential oils are considered beneficial when treating them as well [source]?
 Not only are essential oils a completely natural alternative to OTC remedies (which, let’s be honest, is always a plus), but they’ve been shown to be an effective alternative to boot [source].

-Below, I’ve listed six of the best essential oils for cold sores, and as a bonus, I’ve included a simple recipe for a DIY lip balm.
+Below, I’ve listed six of the best essential oils for cold sores, and as a bonus, I’ve included some simple cold sore treatments and a recipe for a DIY cold sore-fighting lip balm.

 Melissa is frequently listed among aromatherapy texts as one of the best—if not THE best—essential oil for cold sores.
 It’s important to note that Melissa is an extremely pricey essential oil, but the good news is, only a very little bit is needed!